dipam11/dipam11/README.md

 - 👋 Hi, I’m Dipam Patle
-- 👀 I’m interested in Web Development and  UI/UX Designing
+- 👀 I’m a Frontend Developer and also intrested in UI/UX Designing
-- 💞️ I’m looking to collaborate on Web Development Project
+- 💞️ I'm currently developing my MERN stack skills
 - 📫 How to reach me dipamjp99@gmail.com

 <!---